 To avoid substantial tax penalties, you should file your application no later than your 70th birthday so your actual pension payments start before April 1 following the year when you turn age 70 1/2.
 If you miss this deadline and are no longer working, the Internal Revenue Service can impose substantial penalties on you.

-If you are near age 70 or already over age 70, and have not yet filed a retirement application, contact your Area Administrative Office immediately.
-To avoid or minimize any tax penalties, you need to file a completed retirement application with your Area Administrative Office so your benefit payments can begin as soon as possible.
+If you are near age 70 or already over age 70, and have not yet filed a retirement application, contact your Administrative Office immediately.
+To avoid or minimize any tax penalties, you need to file a completed retirement application with your Administrative Office so your benefit payments can begin as soon as possible.
 Click here for information on how to apply for benefits and how to choose your pension effective date.

 Note: If you have any questions about these or other tax issues affecting your benefits, contact your personal tax advisor or the Internal Revenue Service.